In the Heat of the Night (TV series): TV movies and Hugh O'Connor's death

 Howard Rollins was not the only cast member who had struggled with addiction issues.
-O'Connor's son and Heat cast member Hugh O'Connor died by suicide nearly two months before the fourth film aired, having dealt with substance abuse problems since his teen years and had been to rehab numerous times.
+O'Connor's son and Heat cast member Hugh O'Connor died by suicide nearly two months before the fourth film aired, having fought with substance abuse problems since his teen years and had been in and out of rehab numerous times.
 When the film was broadcast in its original, two-hour format, a black screen was added in between the intro tag and the opening title; it read "In memory of Hugh O'Connor: 1962–1995".